patinos/MultiplesOf3And5/README.md

-# MultiplesOf3And5
+# Project-Euler
-The sum of multiples of 3 and 5 under 1000
+A collection of solutions to various different problems from Project Euler